List of Danny Phantom characters: Samantha Manson

-Sam Manson is one of Danny's best friends and love interest/eventual girlfriend.
-She is a gothic, environmentally-concerned "ultra-recyclo-vegetarian".
-Her parents are well-to-do social conservatives who inherited money from their famous inventor ancestor, who invented "the machine that twirls the cellophane around the toothpicks", though she briefly kept this a secret from her friends to avoid "fake friendships".
-In the Christmas special, it was revealed that she and her family are Jewish, which was hinted at the fact that her grandmother calls her "bubeleh".
+Samantha "Sam" Manson (voiced by Grey DeLisle) is one of Danny's best friends who later becomes his love interest and girlfriend.
+She is a goth girl whose parents, Jeremy and Pam, are social conservatives who inherited their money from Sam's grandfather, the inventor of "the machine that twirls the cellophane around the toothpicks", upon his death, though she briefly kept this a secret from her friends and peers, especially her female peers, to avoid "fake friendships".

-Sam is often the most pragmatic of the group, but she can be bossy at times and is determined to stand up for what she believes in, particularly when environmental causes are involved.
-Like Danny, however, she is good-hearted, as she is always there for him no matter what.
-She was the one who urged Danny to explore the then-under-construction Fenton Portal, resulting in the accident that gave Danny his ghost powers.
-She has a crush on Danny that lasts throughout the majority of the series, and she eventually becomes his girlfriend.
+Sam is often the most pragmatic of the trio, but she can be bossy and opinionated at times, yet she is loyal and loving to her friends and family, as she is always there for Danny no matter what.
+Sam is already highly knowledgeable about the "weird and supernatural" as well as occultism, reading on the subject in order to Danny in his ghost adventures; she was the one who urged Danny to explore the then-under-construction Fenton Portal, resulting in the accident that gave Danny his ghost powers.
+Multiple episodes reveal that Sam is also a well-known fan of horror fiction, Akira Kurosawa's samurai films, anime, manga, video games, Nine Inch Nails, and record collecting.
+Sam harbors has a crush on Danny that lasts throughout the majority of the series, and she eventually becomes his girlfriend.

-Sam has also been unintentionally responsible in the development of ghosts and was transformed twice.
-In "Parental Bonding," when attempting to retrieve the Amulet of Aragon from Paulina to stop her from turning into a dragon, Paulina puts it on Sam as she tells him she only faked affection for Danny to get back at Sam for taunting her earlier, which infuriates Sam and transforms her into the ghost dragon, who Danny is able to defeat and change back.
-In the episode "Urban Jungle", Undergrowth brainwashes Sam into becoming his queen and "personal care taker of everything green".
-In the episode "Memory Blank", Sam accidentally causes Danny to lose his powers out of anger because of the wish-granting ghost Desiree and also brings to life three ghosts from a horror movie, Femalien, Terminatra, and Nightmerica.